Best Light Therapy Happy Lamps Reviews

 4. Angle

-The type of therapy happy lamp used in most research needs to be angled so that the light projects downward toward your eyes to reduce glare.
-I found that very few light therapy LED lamps are designed this way.
-In fact, the new LED lights are angled up.
+The type of therapy happy lamp used in the original research needed to be angled so that the light projected downward toward your eyes to reduce glare.
+I found that very few current bright light therapy LED lamps are designed this way.
+In fact, many of the new LED lights are angled up.

 If you use one of the styles that don’t angle down, it may be best to use it to your side in your peripheral vision range so that your eyes are getting light but not directly.
 You also might be able to mimic the downward angle by placing the lamp higher (ie on some books or hanging on the wall).